HarishB99/application_of_ai_in_cyber_security/README.md

 You are now ready to execute the Python notebooks in the `CNN/testing/` directory

-You can simply execute `CNN/testing/test.ipynb` to run the program
+You can simply execute `CNN/testing/test.ipynb` to run the program.
+Alternatively, you can also execute `CNN/testing/test.py` instead.